codecrafters-io/build-your-own-redis/stage_descriptions/hashes-10-dt9.md

 - `HDEL` on a field that doesn't exist returns `:0\r\n` without error.
 - `HDEL` with multiple fields returns the count of fields actually removed (non-existent fields are not counted).
 - `HDEL` on a non-existent key returns `:0\r\n`.

-### Notes

-- Your implementation must still pass all previous hashes stages.